 1. Restore a confident smile:

-If you have a missing tooth especially in the visible area you may feel self-conscious and embarrassed.
+If you have a missing tooth/ teeth, especially in the visible area, you may feel self-conscious and embarrassed.
 People may notice the gap often.
-So, bridging will be matched to the shade of the nearby teeth.
-It looks like the natural one.
+So, a bridge will be come to aid and match to the shade of the nearby teeth.
+It will resemble natural tooth/teeth.

 2. Restore the ability to properly chew:

-A major factor in having a gap between teeth decreases the ability to eat certain foods.
+Missing tooth/ teeth can hinder the ability to eat certain foods.
 You will have the foods you ‘can’ eat rather than the foods you ‘want’ to eat.
-A bridge can restore the function of a natural tooth.
+A bridge can restore the function of a natural tooth/teeth.
 It will help to restore the ability to properly chew.